minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contribution or do they get contributions because their views coincide with the special interest groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275]?
-Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997
+Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathize with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997
 @chappell[p.83].//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
 Situations like these leave room for simultaneous equation bias @stratmann-2002 @burris2001two @chappell.